oslabs-beta/Codename-Hermes/README.md

 For now, another discrepancy would be Kafka specific `clientOptions` and `topics`.

-With Kafka we have some new options!
+Speaking of, we have some new options!

 ```TypeScript
 {